edHelper.com

 By Vickie Chao

 2 Meerkats belong to the mongoose family.
-They measure about 24 inches long (nearly half of which are their thin, tapered tails) and weigh up to 35 ounces.
+They measure about 24 inches long (nearly half of which is their thin, tapered tail) and weigh around one and one-half pounds.
 Their outfits are grayish brown, with several bands of dark stripes running across their backs.
-Their undersides (bellies) have a sparse coating of white fur.
+Their bellies have a sparse coating of white fur.
 Their front limbs are slender and have sharp claws, ideal for digging.
 Their faces are pointy.
 Their ears are crescent-shaped.
 And the dark patches around their big eyes make them look like they have just come out of a fist-fight!
 Interestingly, this rather comical appearance actually helps meerkats protect their vision from the intense glare of the sun.
 Thanks to their natural sunglasses, they can see predators (such as hawks, eagles, and jackals) by looking directly into the sun.
 Even more amazingly, meerkats have thin white membranes between their eyes and eyelids.
 Every time they blink, they use their membranes as wipers to remove sand from their eyes.
 Since they spend a lot of time underground, those membranes certainly come in very handy.
-Of course, during their daily excavation exercises, soil can get into not just their eyes.
+Of course, during their daily excavation exercises, soil can get into more than just their eyes.
 It can get into their ears, too.
 To keep them clean, meerkats fold their ears as they get ready to dig.
 This particular feature, plus their blackened eyes and protective membranes, is a prime example of how adaptive meerkats are to their environment.

 Paragraphs 4 to 5: